Appdynamics/couchbase-monitoring-extension/README.md

    where "myKey" is any random key,
          "myPassword" is the actual password that needs to be encrypted
 3. Add the values for "encryptionKey", "passwordEncrypted" in the config.yml.
-   The value for "encryptionKey" is the value substitued for "myKey" in the above command.
+   The value for "encryptionKey" is the value substituted for "myKey" in the above command.
    The value for "passwordEncrypted" is the result of the above command.

 ## Metrics